Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 > - [Restoring your Web Hosting plan’s storage space](/pages/web_cloud/web_hosting/ftp_save_and_backup).
 > - [Importing a backup into a Web Hosting plan database](/pages/web_cloud/web_hosting/sql_importing_mysql_database).

-If the restores do not allow you to restore access to your website, contact your Webmaster or one of our [partners](/links/partner).
+If this does not restore access to your website, contact your Webmaster or one of our [partners](/links/partner).

 ///

-/// details | What do I do if my website displays a 503 error Backend fetch failed (Varnish cache) error?
+/// details | What do I do if my website displays the error "503 error Backend fetch failed (Varnish cache)"?

 ![503_varnish](/pages/assets/screens/other/browsers/errors/http-503-backend-varnish.png){.thumbnail}

 If you have enabled [the CDN option](/pages/web_cloud/web_hosting/cdn_how_to_use_cdn) on your web hosting plan, disable *Maintenance* mode on your WordPress or PrestaShop website.

-If you have not enabled this option or used *Maintenance* mode, please contact your Webmaster or one of our [partners](/links/partner).
+If you have not enabled this option or used *Maintenance* mode, please contact your webmaster or one of our [partners](/links/partner).

 This error can also appear if an HTTP request ends in *timeout* on your website.